darendal/devblog/src/assets/posts/rauTo-part0.md

 ### Wrapping Up

 So far, we've got a basic shell in place to accept user input, and we can easily extend it to add additional functionality as our utility grows.
-We've still got a long way to go before we're writing tarballs, but we have to start somewhere!
+Right now, if you run `cargo run -- tar -i test.txt`, all that will happen is the filename you entered will get printed to the console.
+A lot of work for not a lot of payoff

 Next time, we'll be adding a new library to hold all our business logic, and take a look at the structure of a tarfile.